The dual minimum distance of arbitrary dimensional algebraic--geometric codes: Third minimal configuration and proof of Theorem ( )

-\begin{proof}[Proof of Proposition \ref{mg3}] The method is nearly the same as that of the proof of Proposition \ref{mg2}.
-For all $m\geq 1$, denote by $t_m$ be the smallest cardinal of an $m$--linked set of points such that no $2m+2$ of them lie on a plane conic and no $m+2$ of them are collinear.
-It is worth noticing that, by definition of $t_m$, such an $m$--linked set of $t_m$ points is actually \textit{minimally} $m$--linked.
+\begin{proof} The method is nearly the same as that of the proof of Proposition \ref{mg2}.
+For all $m\geq 1$, denote by $t_m$ the smallest cardinality of an $m$--linked set of points such that no $2m+2$ of them lie on a plane conic and no $m+2$ of them are collinear.
+From Theorem \ref{intersec}, we have $t_m\leq 3m$.
+Let us prove that $t_m\geq 3m$ by induction on $m$.

 \medbreak